ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_summary.rst

 .. note::

    This is the end of chapter 8.
-Readers who are part of the teacher study should go to https://www.surveymonkey.com/r/ch7a8-feedback to provide feedback and then continue to the next section which is an exam on chapters 7 and 8.
-If you are not part of the study you can skip the exam or take it if you wish.
-Remember that you can go to the table of contents by clicking on "Teacher-CSP" in the upper left corner of this window.
+We would love it if you could give us some feedback on this chapter at https://www.surveymonkey.com/r/ch8-teacher-fb.
+You might want to open this link in a new tab to make it easier for you to return to your place in this ebook.